Memphis police ID body of abducted jogger Eliza Fletcher

 The statute requires serving entire sentences for various felonies, including attempted first-degree murder, vehicular homicide resulting from the driver’s intoxication and carjacking.

-Newly elected Memphis District Attorney Steve Mulroy, a Democrat, said Tuesday it was time for grief and “not trying to use this case as a political football.”
+Newly elected Shelby County District Attorney Steve Mulroy, a Democrat, said Tuesday it was time for grief and “not trying to use this case as a political football.”

-Mulroy has notably voiced his opposition to the truth in sentencing law.
+Mulroy has notably voiced his opposition to the truth in sentencing law, arguing it does not reduce crime and drives up Tennessee’s prison budget.
 Speaking Tuesday, he called Fletcher’s case an “isolated attack by a stranger.”
 Mulroy noted that Abston served 85% of his previous sentence and the DA’s office had opposed parole.

 In the earlier kidnapping, Abston forced Kemper Durand into the trunk of his own car at gunpoint, the Commercial Appeal reported.
 After several hours, Abston took Durand out and forced him to drive to a Mapco gas station to withdraw money from an ATM.
 At the station, an armed Memphis Housing Authority guard walked in and Durand yelled for help.
 Abston ran away but was found and arrested.
 He pleaded guilty in 2001 to especially aggravated kidnapping and aggravated robbery, according to court records.